Kobie-Kirven/trates/README.md

 <h3>TRAnsporter TErmini Simulations</h3>

-TRATES is a tool that prepares all of the files that are necessary for molecular dynamics simulations of glucose transporter termani.
+TRATES is a tool that prepares all of the files that are necessary for molecular dynamics simulations and provides analysis of simulation data for glucose transporter termini.

 <h3>Installing TRATES</h3>